unicode-org/message-format-wg/exploration/data-driven-tests.md

 #### Syntax tests

-These tests evaluate the pattern based on the runtime arguments.
-Functions are shown as stringified representations and are tested separately.
+These tests evaluate the pattern `src` using the given runtime `params`.
+Assertions are made on the output, which can be formatted as either a single string or parts, and any resulting errors.
+Syntax tests are the core of the test suite.

 #### Function tests